MV Glory Sea accidents and incidents

 |16 March 2019||Other Incidents|

-(Glory Sea) On March 16, 2019, the vessel was detained / arrested in Port Shanghai (China).
-The seizure followed the submitted by 58 crew members complaint for unpaid wages.
+(Glory Sea) On March 16, 2019, the vessel was detained/arrested in Port Shanghai (China).
+The seizure followed the submitted by 58 crew members complaint about unpaid wages.
 The shipowner was Diamond Cruise International Co Ltd - subsidiary of Suzhou Taihu International Travel Ltd (China).

 |27 January 2005||Propulsion / Power Loss|